toto112358/pypack/readme.md

 4. Add a --update option to update python3 program
 5. Add a [cheat sheet](cheat_sheet.md)
 6. Add an option to show all installed packages
+7. Add a package repository
-7. Make pypack **fool-proof**
+8. Make pypack **fool-proof**
-8. Ask community to make commits on my script
+9. Ask community to make commits on my script
-9. Add support for python3 project that need MULTIPLE files
+10. Add support for python3 project that need MULTIPLE files
-10. Add some VIM propaganda in easter eggs
+11. Add some VIM propaganda in easter eggs